Come Together: Commentary by band members and George Martin

 Lennon later referred to "Come Together" as "one of my favourite Beatles tracks.
 It's funky, it's bluesy, and I'm singing it pretty well."
 Martin said of the song:

 If I had to pick one song that showed the four disparate talents of the boys and the ways they combined to make a great sound, I would choose 'Come Together'.
 The original song is good, and with John's voice it's better.
 Then Paul has this idea for this great little riff.
 And Ringo hears that and does a drum thing that fits in, and that establishes a pattern that John leapt upon and did the ['shoot me'] part.
 And then there's George's guitar at the end.
 The four of them became much, much better than the individual components.

 In May 2021, Ringo Starr said it was his favourite Beatles song in an interview on The Late Show with Stephen Colbert.

 Release and legacy

 Apple Records, the Beatles' EMI-distributed record label, released Abbey Road on 26 September 1969, with "Come Together" sequenced as the opening track.
 The song was issued as a double A-side single (as Apple 2654) with Harrison's "Something" on 6 October in America.
+Commercially, the single was a massive success, staying on the US Billboard Hot 100 chart for 16 weeks.
+During the single's chart run on Billboard in the US, "Come Together" peaked at number 7 until the magazine changed its practice of counting sales and airplay separately for each song; following this change on 29 November, the single topped the Hot 100 for one week.
+"Come Together" / "Something" became the Beatles' eighteenth number 1 single in Billboard, surpassing Elvis Presley's record of seventeen.
+In the other US national charts, Record World listed "Something" / "Come Together" at number 1 for two weeks and "Come Together" / "Something" for the remaining three weeks at number 1, while in Cash Box magazine, which continued to rank each song separately, "Something" peaked at number 2 and "Come Together" spent three weeks at number 1.

-Commercially, the single was a massive success, staying on the US Billboard Hot 100 chart for 16 weeks, and reaching No. 1.
-It was released on 31 October 1969 in the UK (as Apple R5814) and reached No. 4.
+"Something" / "Come Together" was released on 31 October 1969 in the UK (as Apple R5814) and the combined sides reached No. 4.
+There, the release was highly unusual, given the traditional preference for non-album singles.
+In addition, according to former Mojo editor Paul Du Noyer, "so enormous were sales of Abbey Road that demand for the single was inevitably dampened."

 The first take of the song, recorded on 21 July 1969, with slightly different lyrics, was released in 1996 on the outtake compilation Anthology 3, and take five of the song was released on the Abbey Road 50th Anniversary release.